Tenant Move In Checklist

 Virginia All New Tenancies

-Even if providing a checklist is optional, there are several benefits to use one:
+Even where providing a checklist is optional, they have several advantages:

-• It holds tenants accountable for damages, beyond normal wear and tear, that occur during the tenancy.
+• Holding tenants accountable for damages beyond normal wear and tear that occur during the tenancy

-• It provides written documentation in case there is damage that the tenant claims they did not cause.
+• Providing written documentation when there is damage that the tenant claims they did not cause

-• It increases the likelihood that the property will remain in good condition.
+• Overall, increasing the likelihood that the property will remain in good condition

 What a Tenant Move In Checklist Should Include

-• Instructions.
-The checklist should contain clear instructions on conducting the inspection and assessing potential damages.
-This includes both damages found during the Move In Inspection as well as during the final inspection when the tenant moves out.
+• Instructions: The checklist should contain clear instructions on conducting the inspection and assessing potential damages, both during move-in and move-out

-• Move Out Inspection.
-There should also be a separate column next to the Move In Inspection to note any damages discovered during the Move Out Inspection.
+• Move Out Inspection: Likewise, there should also be a separate column to note any damages discovered during the move-out inspection

-• Costs.
-The checklist should have a final column to list the costs incurred for any damages or areas that required cleaning.
-This section should be used for the Move Out Inspection to document money owed to the landlord.
+• Costs: The checklist should have a final column to list costs incurred for any damages or areas that require cleaning, upon move-out

 Rooms, Hallways, and Entryways

-The Move In Checklist should contain a list of every single room and entryway in the rental unit.
-The checklist should contain a separate section for every area of the rental unit that the tenant will be responsible for.
-These include:
+A move-in checklist should list every single room and entryway in the rental unit, with a separate section for every area of the rental property that’s the tenant’s responsibility.
+These include, among others:

 • Living Room